benhowell/benhowell.github.com/_drafts/message-passing-patterns-implementation-matters.md

 <br/>

 #### Plain Old Function Call
 `X.call(Y)`.
-This is a very straight forward, synchronous strategy to use and couldn't be simpler.
+This is a very straightforward, synchronous strategy to use and couldn't be simpler.
 Very succinct and no thought needed.

 Pros: